AIMM-A Global Center for African Indigenous and Black Diasporic Midwifery Cultural Heritage & Research

 Traditional Midwifery to Criminalization & Credentialing: 1865–1995

-This exhibit traces the journey of midwifery from post-emancipation through the 20th century, highlighting the Granny "Grand" Midwives of the South, the rise of Certified Professional, Nurse and Licensed Midwives, and today’s movement toward culturally rooted, community-led care.
-It explores the transformation of midwifery tools-from plant medicine and nature-based practices to the medical instruments used in contemporary birthwork-through oral history, folklore, and archival artifacts.
+This exhibit traces the journey of midwifery from post-emancipation through the 20th century, highlighting the Granny "Grand" Midwives of the South, the rise of Certified Professional, Nurse and Licensed Midwives, and today’s movement toward culturally grounded, community-led care.
+It explores the transformation of midwifery tools-from plant medicine and nature-based practices to the medical instruments used in contemporary birth work - through oral history, folklore, and archival artifacts.

 PERMANENT EXHIBIT